nadrojyelnats/Assignment0Template/README.md

 ## Should I repeat Assignment0?

-Whatever it takes to make this process easy ... one option is to keep going back and repeating this process.
+This is something close to a 10 minute assignment once you get the hang of it.
+There is every reason for you to want to get this stuff into muscle memory early, because every assignment gets committed to github!

+You may save time, in the end, by repeating this assignment until it gets super easy and boring.

+For example

 - Assignment0b
 - Assignment0c
 - Assignment0d
 - Assignment0e

-You can repeat this as many times as you wish, you'll just have to delete the repositories from your github when they start feeling like clutter.
+You can d0 this as many times as you wish, you'll just have to delete the repositories from your github when they start feeling like clutter.